 Catnip (Nepeta cataria) Benefits: reduces fever, increases perspiration, achy muscles and joints, bactericide, anti-fungal, stomach distress, relaxing, insomnia, insect repellant, stress reliever, and sedative.
 NOTE: Due to its content of nepetalactone, it does have a stimulating effect on cats!

-Cucumber (Cucumis sativus) Benefits: refreshing, cooling, with a crisp aroma that would be perfect as a summer body splash, or used within a scrumptious handmade lotion or aroma spray.
-Cucumbers are well known for their soothing, healing, and anti-inflammatory, skin diseases and infections, eczema, psoriasis, anti-oxidant, stimulates hair growth, soothes a sunburn, promotes healthy skin, reduces fine lines and wrinkles, lightens freckles.
+Cucumber (Cucumis sativus) Benefits: refreshing, cooling, with a crisp aroma that would be perfect as a summer body splash, spritzer, or used within a handmade lotion or aroma spray.
+Cucumbers are well known for their soothing, healing, and anti-inflammatory skin diseases and infections, eczema, psoriasis, anti-oxidant, stimulates hair growth, soothes sunburn, promotes healthy skin, reduces fine lines and wrinkles, lightens freckles.

-Frankincense (Boswellia carterii) Benefits: clears and clarifies, and can be used before meditation to support heightened states of awareness.
+Frankincense (Boswellia carterii) Benefits: clears and clarifies and can be used before meditation to support heightened states of awareness.
 It is an excellent hydrosol to use for respiratory health and specifically when there is excess mucous.
-It is one of the best hydrosols to use to support skin health and beauty, enhancing radiance and helping to reduce wrinkles and fine lines.
+It is one of the best hydrosols to support skin health and beauty, enhancing radiance and helping to reduce wrinkles and fine lines.

 Geranium, Rose (Pelargonium graveolens var. roseum) Benefits: relaxant, inflammation, women's reproductive system, balances adrenals and hormones, cools hot flash, nervous system, anxiety, agitation, nervous fatigue, adrenocortical gland, menopause, diarrhea, gallstones, jaundice, mild anti-bacterial, anti-fungal, astringent for skin, hemostatic, and mild pancreas stimulant.

-Lemongrass (Cymbopogon citratus) Benefits: tonic, digestive, vasodilator with anti-inflammatory properties, sedative, promotes good digestion, reduces cellulite, athletes foot, scabies, insect repellant, tones the tissues, soothes a headache, stimulates thyroid gland, psychic awareness
+Lemongrass (Cymbopogon citratus) Benefits: tonic, digestive, vasodilator with anti-inflammatory properties, sedative, promotes good digestion, reduces cellulite, athlete's foot, scabies, insect repellant, tones the tissues, soothes a headache, and stimulates the thyroid gland.

 Palo Santo (Bursera graveolens) The deep resinous scent of Palo Santo is mood uplifting and has been utilized to alleviate depression.
-It calms the mind, helps clear away negativity, deepens meditation and enhances concentration.
+It calms the mind, helps clear away negativity, deepens meditation, and enhances concentration.
 Benefits: Promotes the healing of wounds: antiseptic and antimicrobial.
 Reduces inflammation: excellent for skin infections, wounds & acne.
-Reduces mental and emotional tension- can be used to help alleviate panic attacks, anxiety, headaches, and migraines.
+Reduces mental and emotional tension can help alleviate panic attacks, anxiety, headaches, and migraines.
 Encourages grounding and centering.

-Peppermint (Mentha piperita) Benefits: Known as a revitalizing and refreshing body spray, it is cooling and beneficial for colic, heartburn, bloat and other digestive issues.
-It has provided relief to those suffering with Crohn's disease or colitis.
-Suzanne Catty states that, "a three-week treatment of peppermint hydrosol will do wonders for bad breath or acne skin by both detoxifying the liver and the colon."
-This hydrosol is useful for skin abrasions, hot spots and hot flashes and is an aromatherapy facial toner.
-It is also an excellent addtion in iced tea for a cool summer drink.
+Peppermint (Mentha piperita) Benefits: Known as a revitalizing and refreshing body spray, it is cooling and beneficial for colic, heartburn, bloat, and other digestive issues.
+It has provided relief to those who have Crohn's disease or colitis.
+Suzanne Catty states that "a three-week treatment of peppermint hydrosol will do wonders for bad breath or acne skin by both detoxifying the liver and the colon."
+This hydrosol is useful for skin abrasions, hot spots, and hot flashes and is an aromatherapy facial toner.
+It is also an excellent addition to iced tea for a cool summer drink.
 Add 1-2 TBSP. per 8oz.

 Yarrow (Achillea millefolium) Benefits: reduces inflammation, prostate and menstrual problems, neuralgia, acne, eczema, inflammation of varicose veins, and scars.
 Recommend combining this hydrosol with chamomile hydrosol or lavender hydrosol for a synergistic and aromatically pleasant blend.